 Not All Gelato Is Created Equal

-The truth is, to be the best gelato in Italy it must be an artisan, handmade gelato made with natural, locally sourced ingredients.
+The truth is, to be the best gelato in Italy, it must be artisan, handmade gelato made with natural, locally sourced ingredients.
 Why?
 It is simply a superior product.
-Everything is balanced, so even a small scoop is satisfying and this is what all the best gelatos in Italy have in common.
+Everything is balanced, so even a small scoop is satisfying, and this is what all the best gelatos in Italy have in common.

 How To Find The Best Gelato In Italy

-Fortunately, you can spot the differences between poorly made gelato and a well-made artisan gelato without having to purchase a cone — here’s what you need to know to separate the best from the rest.
+Fortunately, you can spot the differences between poorly made gelato and a well-made artisan gelato without purchasing a cone — here’s what you need to know to separate the best from the rest.

 Observe The Gelateria

-The hunt for the best gelato in Italy before you step foot in the shop because you can learn a lot about a gelateria by simply peeking inside.
+The hunt for the best gelato in Italy begins before you step foot in the shop, because you can learn a lot about a gelateria by simply peeking inside.

 First, get off the beaten path.
 Though it’s not a hard and fast rule, gelaterie in the heart of the tourist district often won’t use an artisanal process.
 Those shops cater to tourists, so they can compromise on quality and charge more, leaving out-of-towners none the wiser.